Blacklegged Tick or Deer Tick

 Description: Adult females are typically less than 1/8 inch in length and males are slightly smaller.
 Adult females are brown to reddish-orange in color with a dark brown to black dorsal shield or scutum on the back, directly behind their head.
 After feeding, adult females can increase in size to as much as ½ inch in length and can range from a tan color to gray or dark brown.
 Adult males tend to be dark brown in color with no reddish coloration on the body.
 Adults have dark brown or black legs, thus the common name “black-legged” tick.
 Deer tick nymphs are very small, about the size of a poppy seed, and can be difficult to see.
 The six-legged deer tick larvae are even smaller, typically less than 1 mm.

-Habitat/Range: Deer ticks are widely distributed in the eastern United States from Maine to Florida and westward around the Great Lakes.
+Habitat/Range: Blacklegged ticks are widely distributed in the eastern United States from Maine to Florida and westward around the Great Lakes.
 In Maine, they are most common in southern and coastal areas, but populations are advancing inland and have been found in northern Aroostook County.
-Deer ticks are commonly encountered in mixed forests and along the woodland edges of fields and suburban landscapes.
+Blacklegged ticks are commonly encountered in mixed forests and along the woodland edges of fields and suburban landscapes.